BYLAWS OF THE LITTLE FALLS SWIMMING CLUB, INC.

 Section 7.
 Directors may be removed at any annual or special membership meeting by a two-thirds vote of members voting in person or by written proxy.

 Section 10.
-Written (such as electronic) or telephonic notice shall be given to each Director at least five days prior to any meeting of the Board, with notice by first class mail being considered given at the time it is mailed.
+Written (such as electronic) or telephonic notice shall be given to each Director at least five (5) days prior to any meeting of the Board, with notice by first class mail being considered given when deposited first class postage prepaid in the U.S. mail addressed to the Director at his or her address as it appears on the records of the Club.
 A waiver of motion may be filed prior to or after any meeting.

 Section 11.
 All members shall have the right to attend any meeting of the Board and the Secretary shall advise a member requesting to be informed of the time and place of the next meeting.

 Section 12.
-Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting if a consent in writing setting forth the action taken shall be signed by two-thirds of the Directors entitled to vote thereon.
+Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting if a consent in writing approving the action taken shall be signed by all of the Directors entitled to vote thereon.

 Article V – Officers